amymcgovern/pyparrot/README.md

 pyparrot is designed to program Parrot Mambo and Parrot Bebop 2 drones using python.
 This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!

 # Installation, Quick-start, Documenation, FAQs
 The GitHub [wiki page for pyparrot](https://github.com/amymcgovern/pyparrot/wiki) has extensive documentation on installing and using pyparrot.
+If you are looking for documenation, please read the wiki!

 # Major updates and releases:
 * 5/25/2018: Version 1.4.3.
 Uploaded to pypi so pyparrot can now be installed directory from pip.
 Updated documentation for new vision.